 Jobs are scheduled in SQL Server via the SQL Server Agent.
 It does not use any query optimization technique and mostly uses after triggers in its database.

-5) Oracle vs SQL Server: Mode of Execution & Backups
+5) Mode of Execution & Backups

 All the major SQL statements in Oracle like INSERT, UPDATE, DELETE, and MERGE are executed in parallel.
 Oracle maintains differential, full, file-level, and incremental backups of its data regularly.